Free randomness can be amplified: Acknowledgements

 \section{Acknowledgements}

-We thank Viktor Galliard and Anthony Leverrier for useful discussions and comments, L\'idia del Rio for Fig.~\ref{fig:setup} and Charles Bennett for bringing Ref.~\cite{Vazirani} to our attention.
+We thank Viktor Galliard for useful discussions and L\'idia del Rio for the figures.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.
-R.R.\ acknowledges support from the Swiss National Science Foundation (grant No.\ 200020-135048 and the NCCR QSIT) and from the European Research Council (grant No.\ 258932).
+R.R.\ acknowledges support from the Swiss National Science Foundation (grant No.\ 200020-135048, the NCCR QSIT, and the CHIST-ERA project DIQIP) and from the European Research Council (grant No.\ 258932).

 \begin{widetext}